ShubhamVerma1031/Ecommerce-Backend-in-Spring-Boot/README.md

-GitHub Repository Description
-A robust and secure E-Commerce Backend REST API developed using Java and the Spring Boot framework.
-It provides comprehensive CRUD operations for managing products, customers, carts, and orders, along with role-based authorization for Customers and Sellers/Admins, and secure session/token-based authentication.

 README.md
 E-Commerce Backend in Spring Boot
 A powerful and scalable RESTful API built with Spring Boot to serve as the core backend for an E-Commerce application.
-This project handles all essential business logic, including user authentication, product catalog management, shopping cart functionality, and order processing, with security and performance in mind.
+This project handles all essential business logic, including user authentication through amil and password, product catalog management, shopping cart functionality, and order processing, with security and performance in mind.

 🌟 Key Features